snowyu/szutilpack/README.md

 - `szutil_telecode`: Teleportation by opaque codes that can be shared, saved, and published.
 - `szutil_usagesurvey`: Collect usage statistics per-mapblock on how each is being used (e.g. for pruning lightly-used portions of the map).
 - `szutil_watch`: Allow privileged players to attach to and spectate other players.

-Each mod in the pack is effectively independent, and they can be enabled/disabled individually.
-Mods are distributed as a single pack because they have a single shared maintenance/release cycle.